diegoehg/casting-agency-api/README.md

 ## Access roles & permissions
-This API is segmented for being used by 3 different roles: _casting assistant_, _casting director_ and _executive producer_.
+The access to this API's endpoint is segmented in 3 different roles:
+_casting assistant_, _casting director_ and _executive producer_.

-* The casting assistant assists a casting director in the search of actors & actresses for different projects.
+* The casting assistant helps a casting director in the search of actors & actresses for different projects.
-* The casting director cast actors and checks to which movie assign them.
+* The casting director casts actors and checks to which movie assign them.
 * The executive producer is the responsible of production of different movies.

 The permissions assigned to these roles are the following: